HumanOsv/Kick-Fukui/README.md

 To run Kick-Fukui the following files are necessary in the working directory:

+    • f+_inputfile.frag         : File with the nucleophilic Fukui function.

+    • f-_inputfile.frag         : File with the electrophilic Fukui function.

     • Config.in                 : The Kick-Fukui input file, see below for more information.

     • DupGrigoryanSpringborg.pl : The executable file for duplicate molecular fragments.

     • Kick-Fukui_Algorithm.pl   : The executable file for structure prediction.

 **Note: Kick-Fukui_Algorithm.pl can be called from another path if correctly set**

 Now, use the following commands to execute this program: